aredn/documentation/arednGettingStarted/advanced_config.rst

 If you are using ``NAT`` for your LAN mode, then *Port Forwarding* rules are the only way other devices have for connecting to your services.
 To create a port forwarding rule, select the network interface on which the traffic will enter your node.
 Select the protocol used by the incoming packets (TCP, UDP, or Both).
 Enter the port number that the external request is using to connect to your service.
 When your node receives traffic on the selected interface, protocol, and port, the request will be routed to the LAN IP address and port on which that host is listening for incoming service requests.

 See your node's **Help** file for additional insights on how this configuration section changes based on the LAN mode of your node.
+Click this link for more information on `Port Forwarding <https://en.wikipedia.org/wiki/Port_forwarding>`_.

 Tunnel Server
 -------------